rien7/jsdoc-deco/README.md

 - Watch: `node esbuild.js --watch`
 - Run extension: F5 with “Run Extension” launch config.

+## CI / Release
+- Tag pushes trigger GitHub Actions to build the VSIX with `vsce` and attach it to the GitHub release automatically.

 ## Known limitations
 - Only `const` object literal properties are decorated; other symbol kinds are left untouched.
 - If TypeScript server logs show the plugin not loading, reload the window or restart TS Server.